 This post will answer the following questions on the legal concept of admission by silence:

-Admission by silence is when a defendant offers no response or explanation or replies by saying something suggesting evasiveness or ambiguity regarding what a speaker allegedly tells a defendant or says in the defendant’s presence and hearing.
+Admission by silence is when a defendant offers no response or replies by saying something suggesting evasiveness.

-In other words, admission by silence means the failure by a party, in whose presence, hearing, or observation of an act or declaration is made, to assert that such act or declaration is untrue.
+In other words, this means the failure by a part to assert that such act or declaration is untrue.

-It is the responsibility of jurors to decide whether they believe the testimony and whether or not the conclusion reached is a fair one.
+It is the responsibility of jurors to decide whether they believe the testimony.

 However, this is not always the case.
 Under some circumstances, it might NOT be reasonable to expect a routine denial.
 In fact, there is a substantial risk a jury could misunderstand and/or misapply an admission by silence.

 It is crucial that any conclusions jurors draw are fair ones.
-Jurors must be certain of ALL of the following before determining a response is an admission by silence (ALL):
+Jurors must be certain of ALL of the following before determining a response is one:

 Remember that some accusations may be of such a nature, or come from such a source, that it would be natural to expect an innocent person to protest when such an accusation is made to his face if there are no other explanations for his silence.